INFOUND/the-test-gem/README.md

 the-test-gem
 ============

-A simple test GEM for experimenting
+A simple test GEM for experimenting...

 Just put the following line into your Gemfile: